 - Digital or Analog

 If you’re going to shell out a considerable amount of money for a drum machine you’ll want to be sure it has plenty of pattern memory.
 This is especially true if you are a solo performer.
 That’s because solo artists need to have their hands as free as possible to do things like trigger sequencers and such.
 If they are constantly having to fidget with controls in search of the right pattern they lose their ability to be spontaneous and their propulsive creation begins to disintegrate.
-The bottom line, if you’re going to drop serious cash on a drum machine it should be as autonomous as possible.
-Look for things like song mode that allow you create sonic chains.
+Bottom line, if you’re going to drop serious cash on a drum machine it should be as autonomous as possible.
+Look for things like song mode that allow you to create sonic chains.
 Perhaps it doesn’t need stating but if you work primarily in the studio having a treasure chest full of memory isn’t as important since you can take your time constructing your music.

 - Sampling Capability

 A sampling drum machine is not the same as a sampler but it works on the same concept.
 A sampling drum machine will typically play shorter phrases than a standard sampler which you can interject when you need to add a bit of oomph to a piece.
 Not every drum machine allows you to upload samples.
-So if this is important to you make sure the drum machine you have your eye on allows you to use your own samples before you fork over your money.
+So if this is important to you make sure the drum machine you have your eye on allows you to use your samples before you fork over your money.

 The drum machine has come a long way in the past 30 years.
 Like just about everything else it has been affected at a fundamental level by the digital revolution.
-Some of the drum machines profiled above provide a great starting place for novices intent on creating their own compelling music experience.
+Some of the drum machines profiled above provide our electronic drum guy team a great starting place for novices intent on creating their own compelling music experience.
 While others are perfect for sonic veterans determined to push the envelope and open the minds of their audience to new possibilities.
 Keep the above considerations in mind when searching for your perfect drum machine and you’re sure to wind up with one that will serve you and your audience well for years to come.